The explicit Laplace transform for the Wishart process: Introduction

 \section{Introduction}

-In this paper we propose an analytical approach for the computation of the moment generating function for the Wishart process which has been introduced by \citet{article_Bru}, as an extension of square Bessel processes (\cite{article_PY}, \cite{book_RY}) to the matrix case.
-Wishart processes belong to the class of affine processes and they generalise the notion of positive factor insofar as they are defined on the set of positive semidefinite real $d\times d$ matrices, denoted by $S_d^+$. \\
+In this paper we propose an analytical approach for the computation of the moment generating function for the Wishart process which has been introduced by \cite{article_Bru}, as an extension of square Bessel processes (\cite{article_PY}, \cite{book_RY}) to the matrix case.
+Wishart processes belong to the class of affine processes and they generalise the notion of positive factor in so far as they are defined on the set of positive semidefinite real $d\times d$ matrices, denoted by $S_d^+$.
+Given a filtered probability space $(\Omega,\mathcal{F},\mathcal{F}_t,\mathbb{P})$ satisfying the usual assumptions and a $d\times d$ matrix Brownian motion $B$ (i.e. a matrix whose entries are independent Brownian motions under $\mathbb{P}$), a Wishart process on $S_d^{+}$ is governed by the SDE